-liquid, solid and gas products.
-To better understand the pyrolysis reaction, it is necessary and imperative to study the thermaldegradation of biomasses' types and evaluate their potential thermochemical valorization process.
-Thermogravimetric analysis
+pyrolysis reaction, it is necessary and imperative to study the thermaldegradation of biomasses' types and evaluate their potential thermochemical valorization process.
+Thermogravimetric analysis is the main reliable technique used to study the thermal

 Plus UV-Vis (Analytik Jena) instrument and expressed as mg cyanidin-3-O-glucoside/100 g DW.
 1.4 Thermaldegradation kinetics The thermal stability was evaluated during heating the crude extract in citrate buffer pH 3.5 at 50 °C and 80 °C. Plotting lnC